LagoVista/docs/Simulator/AzureServiceBus.md

 Key that has `Send` privileges for the supplied Access Key Name

 9. Default Payload Type (*Required*)
-Default format of the payload you will send with each message, it can be either a simple string or [Binary](BinaryContent.md)
+Default format of the payload you will send with each message.
+It can be either a simple string or [Binary](BinaryContent.md).

 10. Description
-Free-form text use to provide notes for your simulator
+Free-form text used to provide notes for your simulator

 ### Message Settings